-After you have your baby, UM Health Partners will send you a postpartum education package.
+After you have your baby, CareFirst Community Health Plan Maryland will send you a postpartum education package.
 It will include:

-- A letter congratulating you on the birth of your baby and the importance of postpartum follow-up care - Baby-care information including Safe Sleep, Never Shake a Baby, and a Newborn Immunization record booklet - Wellness visit and vaccination schedule for baby - Brochures about Postpartum Depression; Domestic Violence; and Exercise and Health after Pregnancy
+- A letter congratulating you on the birth of your baby and the importance of postpartum follow-up - Baby-care information including Safe Sleep, Never Shake a Baby, and a Newborn Immunization record booklet - Wellness visit and vaccination schedule for baby - Brochures about Postpartum Depression; Domestic Violence; and Exercise and Health after Pregnancy

-ATTACHMENT E -Health Education Programs
+ATTACHMENT E - Health Education Programs

-University of Maryland Health Partners works to keep you healthy and will link you to health education materials, programs and classes.
+CareFirst Community Health Plan Maryland works to keep you healthy and will link you to health education materials, programs and classes.
 Call Member Services and ask for Health Education to be connected to someone who can help you get the information you need to care for yourself better.